saltstack-formulas/apache-formula/README.rst

 ``apache.mod_fcgid``
 --------------------

-Installs and enables the mod_fcgid module
+Installs and enables the mod_fcgid module (Debian only)

 ``apache.mod_fastcgi``
 --------------------